graemeblair/resultsblind/how.md

 ---
 layout: page
-title: Who
+title: Why
-permalink: /who/
+permalink: /why/
 tags: nav
 ---

-A list of signatories to the statement
+more detailed philosophical statement and resources for how to review based on the design